PascalSchwab/StreamAppBackend/README.md

-# StreamAppBackend
+# StreamApp
-Backend for IRL-Streaming-App
+App for IRL-Streaming-App

 ```yaml